christian-maigaard/debian-package-status-viewer/README.md

 npm start
 ```

-This will start up a node server that serves a built version of the React application, which will suffice for running the application locally.
+This will start up a node server that serves a built version of the React application, which will suffice for simply running the application locally.

 For development purposes, having a React application running is necessary.